adampielak/nessus-arm/README.md

 Docker container for running Tenable Nessus on arm-based Devices such as Apple Silicon.

-Tested on: Kali Linux 2023.3 VM (Host: MacBook Pro M1 Max)
+Tested on: Kali Linux 2025.3 VM (Host: MacBook Air M1)

 ## Setup